 Well, this is another common cause of nipping in dogs.
-You might be playing with your dog and he suddenly bites you.
-It could be as a result of an injury or pain in his body.
+You might be playing with your dog, and he suddenly bites you.
+It could be due to an injury or pain in his body.
 This is especially with the dogs that will nip during rough play.

 Address behavioral causes of nipping in dogs

 Well, children cannot be considered as friendly to dogs.
-While your kids will love spending time with the pup, they may not be aware of how to handle them.
-Therefore, in one way or the other children may encourage the habit of nipping.
+While your kids will love spending time with the pup, they may not know how to handle them.
+Therefore, in one way or another, children may encourage the habit of nipping.
 However, you can teach your children how to play with the dog.

 For instance, ensure that he does not get to see them as they enter.
 You might also need to take long walks with your dog in areas he can meet other people.
 This will not only alleviate the fear of people but also help him socialize with people and other dogs.

 Teach your puppy how to be gentle

 You can, however, give him a yelping sound.
-For instance, once he gets your fingers in his mouth, you can gently say ‘ouch’ to let him know that you are hurting.
+For instance, once he gets your fingers in his mouth, you can gently say ‘ouch’ to let him know you are hurting.
 In most cases, your dog will let go of your hand.
 Repeat this severally until he drops this habit.

 Don’ts for dog training to be gentle

 If at all you move while he is nipping your ankles, you will only be encouraging him to keep biting on your hand.
-Dogs have it in them for they are just but scavengers.
-It is quite easy to arouse the animal instincts in them, especially when you are dealing with mouthing.
+Dogs have it in them, for they are just but scavengers.
+It is pretty easy to arouse their animal instincts, especially when dealing with mouthing.

 They, however, are sensitive enough to pick up our energies.
-This means that if you yell at him, he can notice that you are upset and so he gets upset.
-Other times, your dog might think that you are cheering him and thus it can get completely impossible to stop him.
+This means that if you yell at him, he can notice that you are upset, so he gets upset.
+Other times, your dog might think you are cheering him; thus, it can be downright impossible to stop him.
 Therefore, do not shout or hit him in a bid to get him to stop nipping.

 Teach biting inhibition

 This is actual training that every puppy should be taken through.
 He has to know that biting to inflict pain on others is unacceptable.
-Well, as we discussed earlier, sometimes it is quite difficult to get a dog to stop nipping especially when he is only trying to learn how everything in his surroundings works.
+Well, as we discussed earlier, sometimes getting a dog to stop nipping is pretty challenging, especially when he is only trying to learn how everything in his surroundings works.

 Biting inhibition will involve a lot of activities that we have already looked at above.
 For instance, you will have to let him know that you do not appreciate it when being bites.